JorgeGIlG/MTF_Estimator/README.md

 The <i>Transect</i> class represents an image row.
 It contains the method needed to estimate the sub-pixel position of the edge in the represented row.
 For robustness the class requires a minimum number of data pixels in total and around the edge to be valid (<i>__isValid</i>).

 The row data is first smoothed and then differentiated to obtain a coarse estimation of the pixel position of the edge.
 The estimation is used later to set the initial conditions of the optimization that fits a [Sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function) to the data.
-The optimization technique used allows you to easily set a different function if you are not comfortable with the Sigmoid.
+The optimization technique used allows you to easily set a different function if you are not comfortable with the Sigmoid modelling the Edge Spread Function (ESF).

+The optimization yields the function parameters, allowing us to work in a continuous domain.
+From here it is trivial to obtain the function derivative (Line Spread Function, LSF) and its inflection point, which corresponds to the estimated sub-pixel position of the edge.

 <img src="figures/sigmoid_fitted_to_row.png" width="66%"/>
-<i>Sigmoid fitted to row data in a Transect</i><br/><br/>
+<i>Sigmoid fitted to row data in a Transect.
+The red markers shows the estimated sub-pixel edge position.</i><br/><br/>